Don’t let your ski holiday derail your healthy habits – follow our tips to make your family ski holiday a healthy one.

 Chalet menus designed by award-winning caterers

 We understand that food and drink are an important part of any family chalet holiday.
 Our family ski chalets are all catered with 3 course evening meals with wine, 6 nights of the week.
-Our catered chalet menu has been carefully designed by the award-winning Cambridge Cookery School to provide you with well-presented, nutritious, filling food each night.
+Our catered chalet menu has been carefully designed to provide you with well-presented, nutritious, filling food each night.

 Children’s food is freshly prepared every day and has been designed to encourage even the fussiest of eaters.
 Homemade purées and a range of Hipp Organic baby food are also available for babies and toddlers.